mchaudhary22/I2GDS2024/RNA_g2/README.md

 * SLIDINGWINDOW:<window_size>:<required_quality> Uses a sliding window to trim where the average quality drops below <required_quality>
 * MINLEN:<min_length>: Discards reads shorter than <min_length> bases

-So the command to trim the first srr file we downloaded in fastq format is
+So the command to trim the first SRR file we downloaded in fastq format is

 ```trimmomatic SE SRR11749400_1.fastq output_trimmed.fastq ILLUMINACLIP:adapters.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:20 MINLEN:36```